Generic Name: risperidone (oral) (ris PER i done)

 What is risperidone?

-Risperidone is an antipsychotic medication.
+Risperidone is a antipsychotic medicine.
 It works by changing the effects of chemicals in the brain.

-Risperidone may also be used for purposes other than those listed in this medication guide.
+Risperidone may also be used for purposes not listed in this medication guide.

-Risperidone is not for use in psychotic conditions related to dementia.
-This medication may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Risperidone is not approved for use in psychotic conditions related to dementia.
+It may increase the risk of death in older adults with dementia-related conditions.